zifeo/nest-stdpmodule/README.md

 - pre-connection dynamics: each outgoing event will be leaving the neuron through there

 All of those components can interact with each others and are including inside the same actor.
-Each event sent will be broadcasted to the neuron's successors as well as neuron's priors.
+Each event sent will be broadcasted to the neuron's successors as well as neuron's priors nodes.
 Even though not everything above was implemented and tuned due to lack of time, Taranis can provide some insights for further work.
-Performance are quite good for a few neurons but does not scale well due in part to JVM garbage collection.
+Performance are quite good for a few neurons but does not scale well due in part to JVM garbage collection and provided dispatcher.

 ### Benchmarks results